 –Monsieur Jean is another great option if you want a modern and personalized feel!
 Set up as suites, all of the rooms here come with little kitchenettes giving you the comfort of home with a glamourous hotel feel!

-WHERE TO EAT OR DRINK
+WHERE TO EAT OR DRINK IN QUEBEC CITY

 If there is one thing that Quebec does not have a shortage of, it is good places to eat!
 As shown in my Instagram Reel HERE, you can see that we basically ate our way through the city munching on poutine, croissants, steak and frites and so many unique offerings!